ncsa/archi_tools/README.md

 The software is in an early state.
 Early users are managers using macs.
-Since 2.7 is shipped with the current macos, The primary version of python used is 2.7, Efforts are made to accomidate python 3, but testing is not normally done on python 3.
+Since 2.7 is shipped with the current macos, The primary version of python used is 2.7, Efforts are made to accommodate python 3, but testing is not normally done on python 3.

-Also, efforts are current made to package all the underpinnings as copied into the archi_tool pacakge.
+Also, efforts are current made to package all the underpinnings as copied into the archi_tool package.

-At the current level of development the archi_tool softeare is run from the directory holding the software.
+At the current level of development the archi_tool software is run from the directory holding the software.
 Archi_tool software is distributed via git as follows: